-The first session of Made in America: Veterans Art Program wrapped in May and was a big success!
-Arts Quincy, in conjunction with the Illinois Veterans Home and Quincy Art Center, is preparing for the summer session and want even more area veterans to take advantage of this free program!
+The pilot program Made in America: Veterans Art Program has completed two successful classes and is looking ahead to the September class!
+Arts Quincy, in conjunction with the Illinois Veterans Home and Quincy Art Center, is preparing for the fall session and want even more area veterans to take advantage of this free program!
 Participants stated they enjoyed the opportunity to express themselves through the arts which helped to improve their overall well-being and they made friends with fellow veterans.

-Another session, cartooning, will be held each Wednesday in September and four sessions are being planned for 2019.
-Veterans' artwork from the classes will be on display in a public exhibit this November in conjunction with Veterans Day programming at the Illinois Veterans Home.
+The 2018 classes will wrap up with a display of the Veterans' artwork in a public exhibit this November in conjunction with Veterans Day programming at the Illinois Veterans Home.

 Residents in the Alzheimer’s Unit and Special Care Unit at the Illinois Veterans Home will also have the opportunity to participate in a version of the program as scheduled by the activities director.
 The program is part of Arts Quincy’s commitment to increase arts access to the under-served population in Adams County.

-The Made in America: Veterans Arts Program is made possible by a grant from the Community Foundation Serving West Central Illinois & Northeast Missouri by a gift from the late Al Beck, a local Korean War veteran and art instructor, and the individual and business members of Arts Quincy.
+The Made in America: Veterans Arts Program is made possible by a grant from the Community Foundation Serving West Central Illinois & Northeast Missouri by a gift from the late Al Beck, a local Korean War veteran and art instructor, Exchange Club of Quincy's Flag of Honor Program and the individual and business members of Arts Quincy.